 Rose gold, also known as pink gold and red gold, was popular in Russia at the beginning of the nineteenth century.
 In order to make rose gold, we mix copper with the yellow gold to give it the redish colour.
 Whilst white gold will tarnish and we need re-polishing and rhodium every couple of years, the colour will not change with rose gold.

-We manufacture all our jewellery within the UK using leading technology to cast our metal, ensuring our rings are the highest possible standard.
+We manufacture all our jewellery in the UK using leading technology to cast our metal, ensuring our rings are the highest possible standard.
 Whichever metal you desire, history will repeat itself and this will mean the return of the yellow, maybe with a touch of the classy rose gold too.